Oolong tea: how to brew it?

 - Prepare your teapot and cups

-- Rinse the teapot with hot water, then pour the water into a reserve pitcher
+- Rinse the teapot with hot water, then discard the water into a reserve pot

-- Place the Oolong leaves in the teapot, then rinse them briefly with water to hydrate them
+- Place the Oolong leaves in the teapot, then rinse them briefly with water to rehydrate them

-- Pour the rinsing water into the reserve pitcher, then transfer its contents into the tasting cup
+- Pour the rinsing water into the reserve pot, then transfer its contents into the tasting cup

 - Empty the cup

-- Refill the teapot with fresh water and let the tea infuse for 30 seconds to 1 minute.
-Pour the entire infusion into your reserve pitcher.
+- Fill the teapot again with fresh water and steep for 30 seconds to 1 minute.
+Pour the entire infusion into the reserve pot.

 - You can now pour the infusion into the tasting cup and enjoy.

-- The same leaves can be infused up to 2 times.
+- The same leaves can be steeped up to 2 times.

-Organic Oolong tea has unique properties that stem from a fermentation process quite different from other teas.
-For this reason, it is the only tea in the world capable of multiple infusions, provided you choose a quality Oolong.
+Organic Oolong tea has unique properties that stem from an oxidation process quite unlike any other tea.
+For this reason, it is the only tea in the world capable of being steeped multiple times, provided you choose a good-quality Oolong.

 Oolong tea is brewed much like any other tea, with a few nuances.
-It can steep for longer than most teas, and even be infused several times.
-Measuring the leaves carefully is key: use 2 grams of tea per 150 ml of water.
+It can be steeped for longer than most teas, and even brewed more than once.
+Getting the leaf quantity right matters: as a guide, use 2 grams of tea per 150ml of water.
 To get the best from your Oolong, pay attention to both the water temperature and the steeping time.
-No need to worry: all our Wulong teas include brewing instructions on the packaging.
-Simply follow the guidance printed on each pack for a perfect cup every time.
+No need to worry, though: every one of our Oolong teas includes full brewing instructions on the packaging.
+Simply follow the guidelines on each pack for a perfect cup every time.

-The term "milk Oolong" does not refer to a preparation of Oolong tea with milk, but to a specific variety of Oolong.
+The term "milk Oolong" does not refer to a preparation of Oolong tea with milk, but to a specific type of Oolong in its own right.
 It comes from a Taiwanese cultivar called Jin Xuan.
-This tea is instantly recognisable for its naturally creamy, smooth texture, which is precisely what earned it the name "milk Oolong."
+This tea is instantly recognisable for its creamy, smooth texture, which earned it the name "milk Oolong".